 Small Habits That Make a Big Difference

-Put the phone down when the conversation matters.
 Make eye contact without turning it into a performance.
-Notice when you are interrupting.
+Notice when you’re interrupting.
 Slow yourself down when you feel defensive.
-These aren’t grand gestures, but they build trust over time.
+These aren’t grand gestures, but they build trust gradually.

 It also helps to circle back later.
 Asking, “How are you feeling about that now?” tells someone you were paying attention and that their inner world matters to you beyond a single conversation.
 That kind of follow-through can make a relationship feel warmer, safer and more solid.